tobiastykvart/tobiastykvart/Hype doc.md

 ## Next

-- Manage a small team of front-end developers
 - Implement and unify components for Factiverse products
 - Test and document components rigorously

 ## Now

 ### 2022

+#### Q2

+- Interviewd two new front-end hires
+- Organised a small team to implement the Factiverse component library

 #### Q1